Hiring with Intention: An Easier Approach to Finding the Right Talent

 Every hiring manager has been there—the pressure to fill a role, the flood of resumes, and the lingering doubt of “Is this really the right person?”

-The reality?
-Hiring isn’t just about filling a vacancy.
-It’s about bringing in someone who will elevate the team, contribute meaningfully, and stick around for the long haul.
-A wrong hire doesn’t just cost time and money—it disrupts momentum, dampens morale, and leaves a lasting impact long after they’re gone.
+A wrong hire doesn’t just cost time and money; it disrupts momentum, dampens morale, and leaves a lasting impact long after they’re gone.

-Before you even post a job, get crystal clear on what success looks like.
+Get crystal clear on what success looks like.

 🔹 What impact should this person make in their first six months?